mlubinsky/mlubinsky.github.com/python/README.md

 ```

 ```
-Now, Python is usually considered to be an interpreted language.
+Python is usually considered to be an interpreted language.
 When you run a Python code, the Python interpreter reads the file line-by-line and runs it.

 But behind-the-scenes, the source code is compiled into bytecode.